 Ok, first of all, it’s not like cis women have trouble finding other cis women to talk about this stuff with.
 And if someone wants to organize a workshop for cis women to talk their experiences being raised as girls, I feel pretty ok about that I guess.
 It’s the blanket exclusion from trans women from entire events such as the Michigan Womyn’s Music Festival, or from vital and life-saving services and support like women’s shelters that I feel are utterly unjustifiable.

 Here’s the thing: when people talk about trans women’s male socializations, they usually don’t actually stop to think about what that experience may have been like for those women.
 In fact, what we are talking about in many cases are people who were forced to try to conform with and pretend to be a member of a gender to which they felt little or no belonging.
-The fact that trans women were tricked or forced for part of their to live and act as males is a form of violence and abuse that they experienced, and should not be framed as a privilege.
+The fact that trans women were tricked or forced for part of their lives to live and act as males is a form of violence and abuse that they experienced, and should not be framed as a privilege.
 To tell a trans woman that she is unworthy of help because of the fact that her parents insisted on calling her a boy (an experience that is very traumatic for many trans people) is nothing more than victim-blaming.

 I also want to call into question the idea that there is some unique experience to be had among women in being raised as female.
 Not all parents teach their children the same gender roles; there is a great deal of cultural variation, and moreover some parents do their damnedest to raise their children in a gender neutral manner.
 Your mileage, in other words, may very well vary.